 - Deadline: February 15, 2026

 - General operating and project support for charitable, religious, scientific, literary, and educational missions.
 Priority is given to nonprofits supporting the arts.
-Organizations with names beginning with letters A-L should apply in the Spring, and those with letters M-Z in the Fall.
+Organizations with names beginning with letters A-L should apply in the Spring, and those with letters M-Z should apply in the Fall.

 - Dallas County LOI